juju/python-libjuju/docs/narrative/application.rst

 Deploying a Local Charm
 -----------------------
-To deploy a local charm, first upload it to the model, then deploy it using the returned charm url.
+To deploy a local charm, pass the charm directory path to `Model.deploy()`.

 .. code:: python